Are Dogs’ Mouths Clean? The Answer

-If your dog sticks to a raw diet, he's at a greater risk of contracting salmonella.
-In addition, if he's used to getting into your kitty's litter box, he could be exposed to a variety of bacteria that live in her feces.
-In both cases, it's best to avoid direct mouth-to-mouth contact with your pup, however cute he might be!
+If your dog is fed a raw meat diet, he’s at a greater risk of contracting Salmonella and other zoonotic bacteria, according to the CDC.
+In addition, if he’s used to getting into your kitty’s litter box, he could be exposed to a variety of bacteria that live in her feces.
+In both cases, it’s best to avoid direct mouth-to-mouth contact with your pup, however cute he might be!

 Maintaining Your Dog’s Oral Hygiene